Exam 1 Study Guide

 • System integrity means that the entire computing system is working properly; that it has not been damaged or subverted.
 Processes are running the way they are supposed to.

-Maintaining integrity means not just defending against intruders that want to modify a program or masquerade as others.
-It also means protecting the system against against accidental damage, such as from user or programmer errors.
+Maintaining integrity means not just defending against intruders that want to modify a program or masquerade as others but also protecting the system against against accidental damage, such as from user or programmer errors.

 Availability